peerreynders/astro-wc-ssr-demo/README.md

 </todos-view>
 ```

-[Astro components](https://docs.astro.build/en/core-concepts/astro-components/) are essentially server rendered partials using a JSX-like (but more [HTML adjacent](https://docs.astro.build/en/core-concepts/astro-syntax/#differences-between-astro-and-jsx)) templating syntax that is preceded by some preparatory JavaScript (or TypeScript in this case) code in the frontmatter. `todos-view` is the Web Component which is clearly passed some child content.
-The component starts to manage any relevant parts of the light DOM (i.e. normal DOM, as opposed to [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM)) that it contains.
+[Astro components](https://docs.astro.build/en/core-concepts/astro-components/) are essentially server rendered partials using a JSX-like (but more [HTML adjacent](https://docs.astro.build/en/core-concepts/astro-syntax/#differences-between-astro-and-jsx)) templating syntax that is preceded by some preparatory JavaScript (or TypeScript in this case) code in the frontmatter. `todos-view` is the Web Component which is passed some child content.
+The component starts to manage any relevant parts of light DOM (i.e. normal DOM, as opposed to [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM)) that it contains.

 > FYI: A `js:` prefix identifies a class name as a [JavaScript hook](https://cssguidelin.es/#javascript-hooks); i.e. it's selected and/or manipulated by JS code, so it shouldn't be renamed during a pure CSS refactor.
 The `c-` prefix [namespaces](https://csswizardry.com/2015/08/bemit-taking-the-bem-naming-convention-a-step-further/#namespaces) the class name as being (visual design) component-related (design system and UI component boundaries don't always coincide).